ccsosa/edgeR_nf-core-rnaseq/README.md

 # edgeR_nf-core-rnaseq
-This repository consists of a set of functions to use to implement an edgeR R package pipeline which obtains differential expressed genes automatically through CPU-parallelized computing.
+This repository consists of a function to implement an edgeR R package pipeline which obtains differential expressed genes automatically through CPU-parallelized computing.

 A full list of libraries needed to run this code is included below.